quasarframework/quasar-wrapper-express-api/README.md

-Quasar app wrapper for an API backend
+Quasar app wrapper for an Express API backend
 ---

 * WIP
 * Full frontend and backend solution in one project folder
-* First API backend options: express, feathersjs, graphql